gonfva/gonfva.github.io/content/en/blog/2020-03-15-coronavirus-in-the-uk.md

 You may have heard that a group of scientist has signed a letter against the policy.
 Apparently among those scientists there are no epidemiologists.

+{{< tweet user="paulwaugh" id="1238971152002883587" >}}

-> [](https://twitter.com/paulwaugh/status/1238971152002883587)However, there are people relevant in the field that are also concerned.
+However, there are people relevant in the field that are also concerned.
 See this letter from the British Society for Immunology that sounds informedly worried:

 [**BSI open letter to Government on SARS-CoV-2 outbreak response** *14 March 2020 British Society for Immunology members are acutely aware of the implications that the emergence of the…*www.immunology.org](https://www.immunology.org/news/bsi-open-letter-government-sars-cov-2-outbreak-response "https://www.immunology.org/news/bsi-open-letter-government-sars-cov-2-outbreak-response") [](https://www.immunology.org/news/bsi-open-letter-government-sars-cov-2-outbreak-response)#### End of contention